Session Classifications

 In the BotSigged Explorer, you can filter sessions by classification:

-- Use the Classification checkboxes to show specific types
+- Use the Classification toggles to show Human, Suspicious, or Bot sessions

 - Combine with score ranges and date filters for detailed analysis